The Art of Small Talk

 Explores the art of small talk through humor and practical advice, featuring topics like developing conversation skills, understanding the psychology behind chit-chat, and real-life small talk examples.
 Notable episodes include insights from celebrities and experts like Amy Poehler and Malcolm Gladwell addressing the importance of casual conversation.

 With Pushkin+ audiobooks, you’ll get access to a new Pushkin+ audiobook every other month.
 That’s 6 free audiobooks a year!
-From July 1 to August 31, listen to Unroyal: Three Women Who Shook the Monarchy by Sarah Lyall.
-Pushkin+ subscribers also get access to ad-free listening, exclusive bonus episodes of podcasts like Cautionary Tales and Risky Business, full binges to our top true crime shows like Deep Cover, and more.
-Sign up now on the Apple show page or at pushkin.com/plus.
+From March 1 to April 30 (which is National Poetry Month!), listen to Wild and Precious: A Celebration of Mary Oliver narrated by Sophia Bush.
+Pushkin+ subscribers also get access to ad-free listening, exclusive bonus episodes of podcasts like Cautionary Tales, full binges to our top true crime shows like Deep Cover and Valley of Shadows, and more.
+Sign up now on the Wild and Precious Apple show page or at pushkin.com/plus.

 See omnystudio.com/listener for privacy information.